Ashlyn Harris: North Carolina Tar Heels, 2006–09

 Harris signed with the University of North Carolina Tar Heels to play for head coach Anson Dorrance.
-Due to national team commitments for the FIFA U-19 Women's World Cup in Thailand in the fall of 2004, Harris delayed her enrollment and did not start training with the Tar Heels until the spring of 2005.
-During one spring practice, a ball caught her right hand as she was warming up and shattered her thumb.
+Due to national team commitments for the FIFA U-19 Women's World Cup in Thailand, Harris delayed her enrollment and did not start training with the Tar Heels until the spring of 2005.
+In the spring, during practise, a ball caught her right hand as she was warming up and shattered her thumb.
 After a surgery that inserted three pins in her thumb, she was put on the bench until the summer.